manocodes/google-cloud-experiments/docs/compute/os_concepts.md

 - **Without Agent:** GCP sees CPU, Disk I/O, Network.
 - **With Agent:** GCP sees Memory, Disk Space (User-level).

-> **PM Takeaway:** If the requirement mentions scaling or monitoring "Memory" or "Disk Space" (not Disk I/O), the answer MUST involve installing an Agent.
+> **Key Takeaway:** If the requirement mentions scaling or monitoring "Memory" or "Disk Space" (not Disk I/O), the answer MUST involve installing an Agent.
+> **Exam Tip:** Look for the metric `agent.googleapis.com/memory/percent_used`.
+Standard metrics are `compute.googleapis.com/...`.

 ---